Eric-Kobayashi/USOS/README.md

 https://mjlaine.github.io/mcmcstat/

 # License
 This software package is under the MIT License.
-See LICENSE.txt for details.
+See LICENSE file for details.